aijaz/blog/content/posts/2015/09/2015-09-13-open-workouts.markdown

----
 title: "Open Workouts"
 date: 2015-09-13 17:30
 comments: false
-Category:
-- Fitness
-tags:
-- AppleWatch
-- Exercise
 description: "This is one of my favorite things about the Workout App on the Apple Watch"
----
+Category: Fitness
+Tags: AppleWatch, Exercise

 <!-- l /images/2015/09/openWalkFace.png No Specific Goals -->